frappe/erpnext/README.md

 ### Containerized Installation

-Use docker to deploy ERPNext in production or for development of frappe framework apps.
+Use docker to deploy ERPNext in production or for development of [Frappe](https://github.com/frappe/frappe) apps.
 See https://github.com/frappe/frappe_docker for more details.

 ### Full Install